The Ultimate Guide to Padel Betting

 Receiving team must hit the ball after the bounce, unless it’s a volley return (advanced tactic).

-Unlike tennis, padel serve variations focus more on spin, placement, and height.
+Unlike tennis, padel serve variations focus more on spin, placement & height.

 1. Slice Serve